best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 ````{tabs}
 ```{code-tab} py

-# Prepaing the data for imputation by adding a new column for year_test, dropping test_date
+# Preparing the data for imputation by adding a new column for year_test, dropping test_date
 # and encoding missing values

 results = mot.withColumn("year_test", F.year(F.col("test_date")))